-Overall, a projector, a computer, and various cables are going to be important.
+Overall, a projector, a computer, and various cables are going to be significant.
 Also, don’t forget a screen, or maybe even a few screens if you are in a larger church, that way your people will have a screen close enough to them.

 You’re going to want to make sure your setup is simple and easy to use so that there are little to no hang-ups while your parishioners are waiting for the announcements, sermon illustration videos, or worship lyrics you want to show them.

-Once everything is set up, you will be well prepared to dazzle the congregation with the trendy new addition to your sermons or the “trying to be cool” video announcements made by your youth pastor.
+Once everything is set up, you will be well prepared to dazzle the congregation with the popular new addition to your sermons or the “trying to be cool” video announcements made by your youth pastor.

 Church Projection System Equipment You Will Need

-A projector is going to be the key part of your setup, as it is the device that will project the images or video that you want to show onto the screen.
+A projector is going to be the crucial part of your setup, as it is the device that will project the images or video that you want to show onto the screen.
 There are just a few things you’ll want to consider when purchasing a projector to use in your church.

 First, you’ll want to think about the size of the room.
 A larger room is going to need a higher lumen count for the device to be able to project appropriately.
 Simultaneously, a smaller room won’t require as high a number.
-It would be a good idea to at least have a rough measurement of the room prior to purchasing your projector.
+It would be a good idea to at least have a rough measurement of the room before purchasing your projector.

 Once you have the projector you need, make sure to set it up in a fixed place.
-Most churches mount them from the ceiling but if you are a mobile church or church plant you will want to place it where it won’t be bumped or otherwise easily messed with.
+Most churches mount them from the ceiling, but if you are a mobile church or church plant, you will want to place it where it won’t be bumped or otherwise easily messed with.
 This becomes somewhat tricky because you’ll also want it to be somewhere that allows it to be fixed and adjusted with relative ease.

 You’ll also want to think about how far away from the screen your projector is.
 A good rule of thumb is to make the distance between the screen and the projector twice the width of the screen itself.
 You might want to read my article on church projector screen size here.

 The computer is going to be your base of control for the projector.
-Essentially, whatever is on the computer screen at a given moment will be what is projected onto the large screen for the audience to see.
+Mainly, whatever is on the computer screen at a given moment will be what is projected onto the large screen for the audience to see.

-This makes the computer particularly important if you are making and showing church announcement videos because the same computer that you are using to send signal to the projector will probably be the one somebody uses to record and edit those videos.
+This makes the computer particularly vital if you are making and showing church announcement videos because the same computer that you are using to send a signal to the projector will probably be the one somebody uses to record and edit those videos.
 You need a computer that can handle both tasks.

 You’ll want to discuss what it will be used for with your pastor or church communications director as you search for the right laptop to use so that you can guide you in the direction that will provide the best fit for your needs.